wn6134/domain-checker/README.md

 # domain-checker
-Collects nameservers and IP addresses for provided list of domains
+Collects nameservers and IP addresses for provided list of domains.

 Requirements:
    * python3